NOW ACCEPTING PROPOSALS FOR NEW PROGRAM LOCATIONS STARTING IN 2027 AND 2028

 Position overview and responsibilities

-Renowned for its accredited researched-based undergraduate field programs, Wildlands Studies seeks candidates holding a MSc or PhD to be the Lead Instructor for new field programs.
+Renowned for its accredited research-based undergraduate field programs, Wildlands Studies seeks candidates holding a MSc or PhD to be the Lead Instructor for new field programs.
 Students consistently report that their Wildlands Studies experience added depth and meaning to their on-campus classes and “changed their lives”.
 Wildlands Studies instructors enhance their own credentials with unique opportunities to teach in the field while engaging students in active research.